• Skip to primary navigation

 20 matzo balls simmering in a metal pot of boiling water

-How to Freeze Matzo Ball Soup
+How to Store and Freeze Matzo Ball Soup

-• How To Freeze Matzo Balls: Let the matzo balls cool in the pot, in their cooking water.
+• How to Freeze Matzo Balls: Let the matzo balls cool in the pot, in their cooking water.
 Once they come to room temperature, transfer them to a plastic container with a lid and add enough of the cooking water to cover them.
 Refrigerate for up 2 days or freeze for up to 3 months.

-• How To Freeze Chicken soup: When the soup comes to room temperature, transfer it to plastic container with a lid.
+• How to Freeze Chicken soup: When the soup comes to room temperature, transfer it to plastic container with a lid.
 Refrigerate for up to 4 days or freeze for up to 3 months.

 • How To Reheat Matzo Balls and Chicken Soup: Defrost the matzo balls and chicken soup in the fridge for 24 hours and heat gently, in separate pots.
 For the speedy method, you can heat chicken soup and matzo balls right from the freezer.
 Put the frozen soup and frozen matzo balls into separate pots.
 Add ¼ cup of water to each pot, and heat them, covered, over low heat.